-Form of Notice/Release Description of Notice/Release Description of JCCC Activity and/or Use of Photograph/Recording Examples of Typical Use None N/A Unidentifiable subjects at public or non-public activities Crowd shots, silhouettes, out of focus shots, posterior shots, etc. Blanket Public Notice Photography & Recording of College Activities statement - Publicly posted statement on college website informing members of the College community that the College photographs and records its activities Public activities located on College property or otherwise supported/sponsored by the College, including College life, events and ceremonies open to the public Daily campus life in outdoor spaces and public locations on campus, graduation; athletics games Targeted Public Notice Temporary signage or verbiage in promotional materials for the event (brochures, website information, etc.) indicating to participants and attendees that the event is being photographed/recorded Activities that are accessible to the public or members of the College community by invitation or ticket entry; Activities that are open to the public but held in areas not generally open to the public during college business hours; Photographs/recordings that will be taken for limited internal purpose and destroyed/deleted immediately after Performing arts events; Town hall style meetings; Recording student course work for grading purposes only; etc. Individual Verbal Notice and Permission College photographers and videographers verbally inform subjects that they have taken or will take photographs or recordings of the subject and subject has no objection; Verbal permission may be recorded on camera College activities public or non-public when identifiable individual or small group shots (≤ 5 people) are taken and/or will be expected to be published informally Classroom shots.
+Form of Notice/Release Description of Notice/Release Description of JCCC Activity and/or Use of Photograph/Recording Examples of Typical Use None N/A Unidentifiable subjects at public or non-public activities Crowd shots, silhouettes, out of focus shots, posterior shots, etc. Blanket Public Notice Photography & Recording of College Activities statement - Publicly posted statement on college website informing members of the College community that the College photographs and records its activities Public activities located on College property or otherwise supported/sponsored by the College, including College life, events and ceremonies open to the public Daily campus life in outdoor spaces and public locations on campus, graduation; athletics games Targeted Public Notice Temporary signage or verbiage in promotional materials for the event (brochures, website information, etc.) indicating to participants and attendees that the event is being photographed/recorded Activities that are accessible to the public or members of the College community by invitation or ticket entry; Activities that are open to the public but held in areas not generally open to the public during college business hours; Photographs/recordings that will be taken for limited internal purpose and Performing arts events; Town hall style meetings; Recording student course work for grading purposes only; etc.

+Form of Notice/Release Description of Notice/Release Description of JCCC Activity and/or Use of Photograph/Recording Examples of Typical Use destroyed/deleted immediately after Individual Verbal Notice and Permission College photographers and videographers verbally inform subjects that they have taken or will take photographs or recordings of the subject and subject has no objection; Verbal permission may be recorded on camera College activities public or non-public when identifiable individual or small group shots (≤ 5 people) are taken and/or will be expected to be published informally Classroom shots.
 Individual Written Notice and Permission Signed/written permission from subject to take and use photographs and recordings Non-public activities where subjects would not reasonably expect to be photographed/recorded; Photographs/recordings of identifiable minors (Note: The release must be signed by a parent/guardian on behalf of the minor); Photographs/recording used for high-profile promotions or materials that are sold/licensed commercially College website cover story, course catalog, marketing brochure; Guest Speakers; Third-party training; Summer Youth Camps or childcare center activities; etc.